dcunited001/pcf_project/README.md

 segmentation with FRST markers.
 G) Regional minima foreground and background markers.
 H) Watershed segmentation with regional minima markers.

+#### SPP - Spatial Pyramid Pooling

+useful for building neural networks with variously sized images as input.  the input scale problem first becomes an issue at the fully connected layers and is not a problem at the convolutional layers

 #### Gabor Filters